 Students will check in on the Montana lawn at 7:45am the day we leave.
 They drop their luggage by the buses (any bus), get their name tag (a way for us to check them in), drop off medication if needed at the medication table, and go to the yard to play.
 We leave just after 8:30 am.
 We return Wednesday around 1:30pm.
 We will send out updates.

-We need a few volunteers to help us check in students on the morning of 2/26.
+We need a few volunteers to help us check in students on Monday morning, April 1st.
 If you are interested please contact Deanna Sinfield.
 We also could use saltine crackers and extra trash bags.

 Packing List Link